These are films with no identifiable librarians and/or archivists, although they mention librarians and/or have scenes set in libraries.

 Details: Dir.
 Alfred Hitchcock.
 Perf.
 Ingrid Bergman, Gregory Peck, Leo G. Carroll, Michael Chekhov.
 Selznick International, 1945.
 Based on the novel The House of Dr. Edwardes by Francis Beeding.

-Synopsis: A white female psychiatrist (Ingrid Bergman) realizes that the mental hospital’s new white male director, Dr. Edwardes (Gregory Peck), is an imposter and suffers from paranoid amnesia.
+Synopsis: A psychiatrist (Ingrid Bergman) realizes that the mental hospital’s new director, Dr. Edwardes (Gregory Peck), is an imposter and suffers from paranoid amnesia.
 They go on the run to find out what happened to the real Dr. Edwardes.
 There is no actual librarian in this film, although a character in the film (mistakenly) guesses that her occupation is that of a librarian.

 Related post: Mistaken identity in ‘Spellbound’